Udit8348/kirby/README.md

 # Kirby

-## ECE 2031 Final Project
+## Overview

-**Overview**: Develop a *peripheral device* to inteface with a simple computer (*SCOMP*) implemented in vhdl and executed on an FPGA.
+Develop a *peripheral device* to inteface with a simple computer (*SCOMP*) implemented in vhdl and executed on an FPGA.
 The project is framed as a pitch to "investors" who are looking for a simple device to address the problem statement given below.
 As an additional bonus additional features are favorable.
 Judging is done based on a practical product pitch and a technical demo of the device's functionality in the form of a playable game.

 **Problem Statement**: Simplify addressing individual leds arranged in an array.
 The challeging aspect of this task is the zig-zagged orientation of the led strips as shown below.
 Therefore, the proposed perhiperal needs to make using the led-array more intuitive.
 To prove the quality of the peripheral an interactive game needs to be developed that utilizes the peripheral to drive the led-array.
 The game needs to be written in assembly based on the SCOMP ISA.